Two Kooks » ALL RECIPES » Fish and Seafood » Maple Balsamic Rainbow Trout

 Rate this recipe here

-This moist, flaky, flavorful maple balsamic rainbow trout is a perfect weeknight meal, ready in 20 minutes.
-Just six ingredients.
-Simple and delicious.
+This moist, flaky, flavorful maple balsamic rainbow trout recipe is a perfect simple meal, ready in 20 minutes with just six ingredients.
+Easy and delicious.

 Prep Time10 minutes